 With so many activities and apps vying for our time, it’s easy for users to get turned off by poor group messaging etiquette and start ignoring the group.
 Some of these deterrents could include sending too many messages, long messages, unnecessary information, or sending updates at bad times, like at night or during work hours.

-Deciding to start a group message is the easy part.
+Deciding to formalize your group messaging strategies is the easy part.
 Now, be sure you’re using group messaging correctly and efficiently so you and your organization’s members get the most out of it:

 Before beginning a group message for your team, call a meeting to talk about it, or make an announcement at your next gathering.
 While at the meeting, be sure to cover which platform you’ll be using, who will be the group’s administrators, and clearly outline what the feed will be used for.

 You could even take the time to walk your team members through the process of downloading the app, if they do not have it already, joining the group, and reviewing the features.
 This way, you ensure that everyone has access to the group and has good foundational knowledge on how to use it.

 Setting ground rules is imperative to the success of your group messaging strategies, whether you cover guidelines in your official announcement or just include them as the first message.
 Discuss topics including how often to send messages, how often to check for messages, and what kind of content is and is not appropriate for the group.

 These guidelines are a way to set expectations for the group and once you’ve outlined them, members will be held to them.
 This ensures that everyone will use the group properly, making members less likely to get turned off to the content.